 There are some real cons, though.
 First, is battery life.
 I get around 400 photos per full battery charge, which is pretty low.
 Another criticism is that the highly touted f/1.8 lens isn’t a constant f/1.8.
 This is pretty common for point and shoot cameras, and perhaps I’m hoping for the impossible, but I wish it were a little faster at the telephoto end.

 Overall, I highly, highly recommend the Sony RX100.
 This is a truly revolutionary camera.
 That I’m comparing its performance to my DSLRs in areas of this review should speak volumes, given that it’s a pocket-sized, point and shoot camera.
 To be sure, quality is not DSLR quality in most regards, but it can be very close.
 Close enough that I’m betting the Sony RX100 would be a suitable replacement for a DSLR for a lot of you reading this.
 A point and shoot that is a suitable replacement for a DSLR for many people and is pocket sized?!
 I honestly never thought I would see the day.
 It may seem like a lot of money, but given what this camera can do, it’s really not.
 In fact, it’s a downright bargain.
-The Sony RX100 will have other manufacturers playing catch-up for years, and even though the Sony RX100 III is now available (the third generation of this camera), the Sony RX100 still remains my #1 overall point and shoot camera pick because of its robust feature set and lower price than its successors.
+The Sony RX100 will have other manufacturers playing catch-up for years, and even though its successors are now out, the Sony RX100 still remains my #1 overall point and shoot camera pick because of its robust feature set and lower price than its successors.